cedar-policy/rfcs/text/0005-disallow-whitespace-in-entityuid.md

 );
 ```

-## Detailed design
-The UID will be treated as a single identifier with special structure (rather than tokenizing it into `::` separated sequence of identifiers).

-## Drawbacks
-This is a breaking change.
-We do not generally want breaking changes in Cedar.
+Despite the potential benefit, this alternative was rejected due to the high risk of breaking existing Cedar users.
 In the worst case scenario, a customer may have an existing `forbid` statement that relies on this behavior as illustrated below.
 By changing the behavior, the `forbid` statement will error at runtime and be skipped, and hence the system could fail open.

 ```
 forbid(